rLegziel/rLegziel.github.io/_posts/2021-12-26-clustering-in-latent-space.md

 ![Fig 5:VAE Visualization]({{ "/images/assets/vaeRotatedPlotCropped.png"  | absolute_url}})

 This visualization is significantly different.
-All points seem to be closer together and the whole distribution seem much smoother.
-Each band on its own seems gaussian and the whole distribution also seems gaussian.
-Clusters are also closer overall closer together.
-It seems like the cluster divisions are relatively straight such that every cluster occupies a certain slice of of the embedding space.
+All points seem to be closer together and the whole distribution is much smoother.
+Each band on its own is approximately gaussian and thus whole distribution is aswell.
+Clusters are also overall closer together. cluster divisions are in relatively straight lines such that every cluster occupies a certain slice of of the embedding space.

+## Discussion

+These results seem counterintuitive; a smoother representation isn't thought to be the one that maximizes the differences in a dataset.

+There is no straightforward way to gauge the goodness of a represntation due to their inherent unsupervised nature.

+### Possible pitfalls of methods used
+In order to still be critical about our results, we first look at possible pitfalls of the techniques used:
+- PCA reformulates the dimensionality reduction problem as a linear change of basis(there are non-linear extentions to PCA, but they aren't discusssed here).
+It also assumes that components are orthogonal to one another.
+Can we be sure that these assumptions hold for our dataset?
+- PCA considers features with more variance to be more meaningful and regards ones with low variance as noise.
+This isn't an assumption we can easily accept in this case due to our extremely homogenuous dataset.
+- AE and VAE are much less explainable than PCA due to their architecture.

+### Visual overfitting